 \section{Introduction}

-In what follows, we will present an argument establishing that $P\neq NP$ is provable in first-order $\mathsf{PA}$, using strategies based on proof-theoretic reflection and a diagonal-lemma construction as clarified in the abstract.
-The argument in the most natural form is highly non-constructive and, in its most natural form, seems to require $\Sigma^0_3$-induction arithmetic, but with some care it appears to be to possible to pull the argument down into $\mathsf{EFA}$, as will be clarified in the fifth section.
-The following section outlines the general shape of the proof and the fourth section presents the proof of the main result while the fifth section explains how to get the argument to go through in $\mathsf{EFA}$.
-The final section discusses a generalization of the first lemma of Section 3, as discussed in the abstract, to the context of the language of set theory.
+In what follows, we will present an argument establishing that $P\neq NP$ is provable in first-order $\mathsf{PA}$, using strategies based on a diagonal-lemma construction as clarified in the abstract.
+The argument in the most natural form is highly non-constructive and seems to require $\Sigma^0_3$-induction arithmetic, but with some care it appears to be to possible to pull the argument down into $\mathsf{SEFA}$, as will be clarified in the final section.
+The following section outlines the arithmetical theories that shall be used in the course of the proof, the fourth section presents the overall shape of the proof, and the fifth section presents the detailed proof of the main result, while the final section explains how to get the argument to go through in $\mathsf{SEFA}$.